Autopsyfiles.org: Celebrity autopsy reports and more

 • Breitbart, Andrew (February 1, 1969 – March 1, 2012) Breitbart was a publisher; and commentator for The Washington Times, who died of heart failure.
 On March 1, 2012, Breitbart died at the age of 43 at the UCLA Medical Center after he collapsed while walking in Brentwood, California.
 An autopsy revealed that he had cardiomegaly and died of heart failure.
 The toxicology report showed "no prescription or illicit drugs were detected."
 Blood alcohol was .04%.
 No significant trauma was present and foul play is not suspected."
 He had suffered an apparent heart attack months before his death.

 • Bryant, Kobe: (August 23, 1978 - January 26, 2020) Review the autopsy report of NBA basketball All-star, Kobe Bryant.
 On Sunday, January 26, 2020, a Sikorsky S-76B helicopter crashed in the city of Calabasas, California, around 30 miles northwest of Los Angeles, while in route from John Wayne Airport to Camarillo Airport.
 Nine people were on board the helicopter including, retired professional basketball player Kobe Bryant, his daughter Gianna; baseball coach John Altobelli; his wife, Keri; their daughter, Alyssa; Sarah Chester, her daughter, Payton; Christina Mauser; and pilot, Ara Zobayan; were killed on impact.
-The autopsy reports for all other individual have been posted externally by various readers here
+The autopsy reports for all other individual have been posted externally by various readers here.

 • Carpenter, Karen: (March 2, 1950 - February 4, 1983) Karen Carpenter was a young and talented singer and songwriter who along with her brother, Richard, formed the musical duo The Carpenters.
 In April 1969, The Carpenters signed their first recording contract and throughout the course of the 1970's, the duo had several # 1 and # 2 hits including, "(They Long to Be) Close to You," and "We've Only Just Begun."
 Unfortunately, during the same time Karen battled dieting problem and anorexia nervosa, which is an eating disorder characterized by extremely low body weight, distorted body image and the fear of gaining weight.
 Although Karen spent years in therapy and was in and out of hospitals getting treated for the disorder as well and the physical problems associated with it, Karen health eventually deteriorated.
 On February 4, 1983, Karen passed away at her parents' home.
 The causes of death was listed as "heartbeat irregularities brought on by chemical imbalances associated with anorexia nervosa."